-In this 6 hour intensive workshop participants will be making their own chocolate from Kauai grown cacao beans.
-Each person will take home a half pound of Kauai chocolate as well as eating and drinking chocolate all day.
+Each person will take home a half pound of Kauai chocolate as well as eating and drink chocolate all day.
 This seminar is for the chocolate aficionado who desires to learn about all the aspects of making and growing chocolate from soil to finished bars.
 We will be tasting and making the three major types of Theobroma Cacao: Criollo, Trinitario, & Forastero.

 Sustainability – What does this mean to you?

-Cacao trees are an exemplary crop that is ideal in creating sustainable and profitable agriculture.
+Cacao trees are an exemplary crop that is ideal for creating sustainable and profitable agriculture.

 A happy and content community grows out of agroforestry systems using sustainable permacultural principles.